bcgov/sdpr-cdw-etl-pipelines/chips/chips-src-to-stg/README.md

 - Rename `template.env` to `.env` and set the environment variable values

 Setup your virtual environment to install an independent set of python packages in the project directory in the .venv folder:
+1. go to the chips-src-to-stg directory: `cd chips\chips-src-to-stg`
-1. create a venv in the root directory: `python -m venv .venv`
+2. create a venv in the root directory: `python -m venv .venv`
-2. activate the venv in powershell terminal: `.venv\Scripts\Activate.ps1`
+3. activate the venv in powershell terminal: `.venv\Scripts\Activate.ps1`

 Install packages in your virtual environment:
 * Offline (if on the servers):
   1. open a Windows Command Prompt
+  2. go to the chips-src-to-stg directory: `cd chips\chips-src-to-stg`
-  2. activate the venv: `.venv\Scripts\activate.bat`
+  3. activate the venv: `.venv\Scripts\activate.bat`
-  3. go into the folder: `cd venv_downloads`
+  4. go into the folder: `cd venv_downloads`
-  4. install all packages: `for %x in (dir *.whl) do python -m pip install %x`
+  5. install all packages: `for %x in (dir *.whl) do python -m pip install %x`
+  6. might have to run step (5.) a few times because it installs packages in order and can't install dependent packages online.
 * Online (if on your own machine): `pip install -r requirements.txt`

 ## Managing Libraries